DidierNe/didierne.github.io/_pages/index.md

 **Harvard Medical School — Researcher @ Ophthalmology AI Lab**
 *Feb 2025 – Aug 2025, Boston, USA*
-Master's thesis on visual field denoising using multi-module deep learning networks for glaucoma diagnosis.
+Master’s thesis on visual field denoising using multi-module deep learning networks for glaucoma diagnosis.
+Also contributing to collaborative lab projects on medical LLMs and augmented reality (Meta/Aria glasses), with a focus on data preparation and experimental support.

-**Data Science & Applied Math Intern**
+**Data Science & Applied Mathematics Intern**
-Rolex SA, Bienne (2024)
+*Rolex SA, Bienne (2024)*
-Worked on computer vision a confidential industrial setting.
+Worked on computer vision in a highly confidential industrial setting.
-Focused on data preprocessing and model design under strict privacy constraints.
+Focused on data preprocessing and model design under strict privacy and security constraints.